Frequently Asked Questions (FAQs) about the UPSC Civil Services Examination.

 What is UPSC?

 UPSC is the Central Agency that recruits candidates into various services like Indian Administrative Service (IAS), Indian Police Service (IPS), Indian Foreign Service (IFS) etc.

-Qn: What are the civil services?
-How to get into civil services of India?
+What are the civil services?
+How to get into the civil services in India?

-Qn: What is IAS?
-How To Clear IAS Exam and Become an IAS Officer?
+What is IAS?
+How can I clear the IAS Exam and become an IAS officer?

 IAS is the short form of Indian Administrative Service.
 Click to know more about IAS.

 What is the salary of an IAS officer?